rrachleanne/ParQueen_MarketPlace/README.md

 With easy an easy to use interface, users can purchase or sell a carspot in the matter of minutes.

 ParQueen has designed the app to be quick and efficient for buying and selling, with fast sign up forms and limited information required for the profile.
-From there, users can search for a carspot by suburb or view all making it easier and quicker for them to locate their dream spot.
+From there, users can search for a carspot by suburb or view all - making it easier and quicker for them to locate their dream spot.

-The application offers a secure platform for payment processing called Stripe so people and businesses can get paid faster.
+The application also offers a secure platform for payment processing called Stripe so people and businesses can get paid faster.

 ##### <u>Features</u>

+Features are what benefits users, the benefits are:

 1. **Secure login** - ParQueen requires users to have an account should they wish to sell or buy a carspot.
 2. **Profile** - Users have access to their profile, in which they can manage their details, view analytics, carspots and create new carspot listings.